christophedebatz/pytime/README.md

 Pytime
 ======

 A simple Python timetable planner.
 In console mode, it allow create and manage a tast timetable and it create some stats.
+Coloration works only under Unix systems.

 Usage
 ======